NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 ### For questions about the bot and how to set it up: ask me on Discord at *<kendrik2.0>*

 Code is finished, so there won't be any big updates anymore.
-But please report any problems to me via Discord !
+But please report any problems to me via Discord or by opening an issue !

 ## Official repo:
 https://github.com/NoNameSpecified/UnbelievaBoat-Python-Bot